anne-d-wic/project-portfolio-analytics-dashboard/README.md

 - Business-oriented data storytelling
 - Python-based data preparation
 - Risk and delivery performance analysis

+## Reproducibility
+The project can be reproduced from the Python scripts and CSV outputs included in this repository.
+### Steps
+1. Run `1_generate_portfolio_data.py` to generate the base portfolio datasets.
+2. Run `2_sanity_checks.py` to validate data consistency across projects, milestones and risks.
+3. Run `3_enrich_data.py` to create reporting-ready datasets for the dashboard.
+4. Open the Power BI file and connect it to the generated files in the `data/` folder.
+### Output Files
+The workflow produces and updates CSV files in the `data/` folder, including project, milestone, risk and resource datasets used in the final model.
+### Notes
+The data used in this project is simulated for demonstration purposes.
+The goal is to showcase analytical reasoning, KPI design, data preparation and dashboard storytelling in a realistic PMO reporting scenario.
+### Requirements
+- Python 3.x
+- pandas
+- Power BI Desktop
+- Access to the files stored in the `data/` folder

 ## Project Structure
 - /dashboard -> Power BI file (.pbix)